Facility for Rare Isotope Beams: Developments

+Construction and commissioning

 On December 11, 2008, the DOE-SC announced the selection of Michigan State University to design and establish FRIB.

 The project earned Critical Decision 1 (CD-1) approval in September 2010 which established a preferred alternative and the associated established cost and schedule ranges.

 On August 1, 2013, DOE-SC approved the project baseline (CD-2) and the start of civil construction (CD-3a), pending a notice to proceed.
 Civil construction could not start under the continuing appropriations resolution, which disallowed new construction starts.

 On February 25, 2014, the board of the Michigan Strategic Fund met at Michigan State University and approved nearly $91 million to support the construction of FRIB.

 The FRIB marked the official start of civil construction with a groundbreaking ceremony March 17, 2014.
 In attendance were representatives from the Michigan delegation, State of Michigan, Michigan State University, and the U.S. Department of Energy Office of Science.
 Technical construction started in October 2014, following a CD-3b approval by DOE-SC.

 In March 2017, FRIB achieved beneficial occupancy of civil construction, and technical installation activities escalated as a result.

 In February 2019, FRIB accelerated beams through the first 15 (of 46 total) cryomodules to 10 percent of FRIB's final beam energy.
 In August 2019, the radio-frequency quadrupole (RFQ) was conditioned above 100 kW, the CW power needed to achieve the FRIB mission goal of accelerating uranium beams.
 The RFQ prepares the beam for further acceleration in the linac.